Apostrophe: Possessive pronouns and adjectives

-The possessive of it was originally it's, and it's a common mistake today to write its this way, though the apostrophe was dropped by the early 1800s and authorities are now unanimous that it's can be only a contraction of it is or it has.
+The possessive of it was originally it's, in contrast to the modern its.
+The apostrophe was dropped by the early 19th century.
+Authorities are now unanimous that it's can be only a contraction of it is or it has.
+Despite this, using it's as a possessive pronoun is a common grammatical error in present times.

 Importance for disambiguation

 Each of these four phrases (listed in Steven Pinker's The Language Instinct) has a distinct meaning: